-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of an individual having a superior FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double that of someone having a better credit score.

-We're used to working with all levels of credit history.
+We're used to working with all tiers of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get there?
-Improving your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+There are methods to improve your score.
+Building your FICO score takes time.
+It can be hard to make a significant change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+You'll improve your credit score by using these tips:

-- Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
-But, pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

-- Keep up with payments.
+- Pay on time.
 Your credit score plummets with every account that goes to collections.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.

-- Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the ways you can improve your FICO score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Metro Properties, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Metro Properties, the loan process can be a stress-free experience so you, too, can achieve home ownership.